theapurvapawar/mtks-nosql-1/javaFiles/Readme.md

 ####Required for title extraction and text extraction

->Currently extracts title tag contents from an HTML document
+>Extracts title tag contents from an HTML document
+>Extracts certain text from HTML Document